-Mission: GMC Tutoring Centers serve as centers for learning assistance, providing a support structure that allows students to gain self-confidence and independence in their academic work.
-The ultimate purpose of tutoring is to create independent learners.
+Mission: GMC Tutoring Centers are centers for learning assistance that provide a support structure affording students to increased efficacy and independence in their academic work.
+The ultimate purpose of tutoring is to foster independent learners.

-Free tutoring is provided to students at all GMC campuses and online.
-Campus specific information for the tutoring at each campus is provided on the GMC website.
-Each campus has a tutoring program with tutors for a variety of subjects.
-Tutoring for students taking online courses is available through their Moodle course page.
-Tutoring services are also free of charge for students taking GMC courses in the online environment.
+Satellite location specific information for the tutoring center is provided on the GMC website.
+Tutoring for students taking online courses is available through their Moodle course page and is also available at no charge.